MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 ### Running PowerShell 7

-PowerShell 7 runs side-by-side with previous versions of Windows PowerShell or PowerShell Core.
+PowerShell 7 runs side-by-side with previous versions of Windows PowerShell.
 When PowerShell 7 installs, a new directory containing the installation is added to your path.
 Your existing install directory will remain.

 - Windows PowerShell 5.1 : `C:\Windows\System32\WindowsPowerShell\v1.0` will add
 `%programfiles%\PowerShell\7`

+TODO - validate below

+PowerShell 7 will upgrade previous versions of PowerShell Core:

-- PowerShell Core 6.x on Windows: `%programfiles%\PowerShell\6` will add
+- PowerShell Core 6.x on Windows: `%programfiles%\PowerShell\6` will be replaced by `%programfiles%\PowerShell\7`
- `%programfiles%\PowerShell\7`
-- Linux: `/opt/microsoft/powershell/6` will add
+- Linux: `/opt/microsoft/powershell/6` will be replaced by `/opt/microsoft/powershell/7`
-`/opt/microsoft/powershell/7`
-- macOS: `/usr/local/microsoft/powershell/6` will add
+- macOS: `/usr/local/microsoft/powershell/6` will be replaced by `/usr/local/microsoft/powershell/7`
-`/usr/local/microsoft/powershell/7`

 [!NOTE] In Windows PowerShell, the executable to launch PowerShell is named `powershell.exe`.
 In